sysadmin-info/sysadmin.info.pl/content/en/blog/secure-secrets-management-using-hashicorp-vault-with-gitlab-ci-cd.md

   # The NPM_USER and NPM_PASS variables are not properly passed to the Dockerfile when exported in the before_script section.
   # Docker builds the image before running the before_script, so these variables are not available when building the Docker image.
   # To solve this problem, the NPM_USER and NPM_PASS variables should be defined as CI/CD variables at the project level in GitLab,
   # and then passed as arguments when building the Docker image.

-Translated with DeepL.com (free version)

 build_and_test_awx:
   stage: build_and_test